ampolstud-pixel/CCM101-jplaroya/README.md

-# CCM101-jplaroya
+# Laboratory 01 - Welcome - to the Cloud

-CCM101 Cloud Computing Laboratory Portfolio
+## Cloud Computing Laboratory Portfolio

+This folder conatains my activities, system information, reflection, and screenshots for Laboratory 01